Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The Israeli government, which opposed the idea of a Palestinian state before the war, gave no indication it was going to change its position.
 In the short term, Prime Minister Benjamin Netanyahu said, “I think Israel will for an indefinite period have security responsibility” for Gaza.
 He ruled out any international force and insisted that Gaza must be demilitarized.

 Israel told American officials to stop talking publicly about the two-state solution.
-National Unity Party chairperson Benny Gantz, President Isaac Herzog, and opposition leader Yair Lapid have also conveyed their discomfort with the Biden administration’s repetition that it supports the establishment of a Palestinian state.
+National Unity Party chairperson Benny Gantz, President Isaac Herzog, and opposition leader Yair Lapid have also conveyed their discomfort with the Biden administration’s repeated assertion that it supports the establishment of a Palestinian state.
 “What I want to urge is against just saying ‘two-state solution.’
 Why?
 Because there is an emotional chapter here that must be dealt with.
 My nation is bereaving.
 My nation is in trauma,” Herzog said.

 Minister Gideon Sa’ar explained the most likely short-term scenario: